alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 It preserves non-merge.

-It keeps the relationship line clean.
+It gives the confirmed project visible source-line recognition through the official confirmation record.

-It gives the confirmed project a visible source-line relationship through the official confirmation record.
+It keeps the source-line intact while the confirmed project remains itself.

 ## What the Source-Line Does Not Do